garywiz/chaperone/doc/source/ref/env.rst

 Environment Variable Expansion
 ******************************

-Environment variable directives (as well as some others), can contain environment variable expansions, as indicated below:
+Environment variable directives (as well as some others), can contain bash-inspired [#f1]_ environment variable expansions, as indicated below:

 ``$(ENVVAR)`` or ``${ENVVAR}``
   Expands to the specified environment variable.
 If the environment variable is not defined, the expansion text